lm3nitro/Projects/New/Scapy/Continuous SYN.md

 ## Introduction:

-In this script below, I will be using the scapy library to send custom TCP packets to port 22 with a SYN flag set in a continous loop.
+In this script below, I will be using the scapy library to send custom TCP packets to port 22 with a SYN flag set in a continuous loop.
 The primary objective is to see how the target host responds to this type of traffic being sent.
-For the pupose of this exercise, my target will be my Fortinet firewall.
+For the purpose of this exercise, my target will be my Fortinet firewall.

 ## Use Cases: